Azure-Samples/azure-search-openai-demo/README.md

 * Explores various options to help users evaluate the trustworthiness of responses with citations, tracking of source content, etc.
 * Shows possible approaches for data preparation, prompt construction, and orchestration of interaction between model (ChatGPT) and retriever (AI Search)
 * Settings directly in the UX to tweak the behavior and experiment with options
-* Optional performance tracing and monitoring with Application Insights
+* Performance tracing and monitoring with Application Insights

 ![Chat screen](docs/chatscreen.png)